Nuisance Wildlife Control Operator Annual Summary Form

 Problems and complaints concerning certain wildlife species such as big game (deer, elk, turkey, bear, mountain lion etc.), game birds or endangered species will only be handled when specifically authorized by ODWC.
 Primary responsibility for addressing migratory bird damage rests with the USDA Wildlife Services Program.

+In summary, if you are trapping wildlife for commercial purposes you must include it in the mandatory annual report.
 An individual report must be documented for each nuisance complaint that is acted upon for these species.

 NWCO activity requirements: